gal-axis/endcycle-vs-server/README.md

 ## Windows Setup

 To start a server with a minimal GUI on windows, simply start the server.bat file.
 In order to let others join your server through the internet, make sure that you have the game's ports forwarded (17778, 17779).
-Also **make sure that you have your external IP set in the server.properties file** (check the Additional Properties section on how to do that).

 ## Headless Setup (Debian virtual server)